htcondor/htcondor/docs/classad-attributes/classad-types.rst

 :index:`DaemonMaster (ClassAd Types)`

 ``DaemonMaster``
-    Each *condor_master* daemon describes its state.
+    Each :tool:`condor_master` daemon describes its state.
 ClassAd attributes that appear in a DaemonMaster ClassAd are listed and described in the unnumbered subsection labeled DaemonMaster ClassAd Attributes on the :doc:`/classad-attributes/daemon-master-classad-attributes`.